Questions about your rebate?

 Weatherization is the process of protecting a building from external elements such as wind and precipitation which in turn helps reduce energy consumption and optimize energy efficiency of the building.

-Income eligible households who have already been deferred by Connecticut’s state-managed Weatherization Assistance Program (WAP) or utility-managed Home Energy Solutions – Income Eligible (HES-IE) weatherization programs will have barriers addressed before receiving energy efficiency improvements.
+Income eligible households who have already been deferred by Connecticut’s state-managed Weatherization Assistance Program (WAP) or utility-managed Home Energy Solutions – Income Eligible weatherization programs will have barriers addressed before receiving energy efficiency improvements.

 Funding for this Weatherization Barrier Remediation Program may cover the costs for some or all of your health and safety improvements.

-Barrier Remediation Advantages
+Benefits of Barrier Remediation

 How it works